-Over the past decade, our global focus has shifted more and more towards data and the field of data science has seen tremendous growth.
+Over the past decade, our global focus has shifted more and more towards data and the field of data science has seen growth.
 The demand and salary attached to the coveted data scientist career remains high.
-The Bureau of Labor Statistics (BLS) claims that jobs for computer and information research scientists, which includes data scientists will experience 14% growth through 2028 and a data scientist’s average salary is $118,370 per year.
-However, a data scientist’s starting salary may be lower than the average.
+Though it is important to note that salaries for data scientists depend on their experience, where they work, and what industry they work in.

 * No GRE Scores RequiredLearn More